 Philadelphia Day Trip: Getting There from New York City

 Train: It can take longer to go from Brooklyn to parts of the Bronx than to take a train from Manhattan to Philadelphia!
-It’s fast, clean, easy and affordable.
+The train to Philly is fast, clean, easy, and affordable.
 There are two trains you can take to Philly: Amtrak train which is more direct and takes 90 minutes but costs about $80 round trip.
 Or you can take NJ transit for about $17 each way but it can take up to three hours and you have to change trains.

 Car: Driving from New York City to Philadelphia takes about 2 hours including traffic.
 Not bad!

 Start your day trip to Philly bright and early so you can get the most out of all that the city has to offer.
 Begin at the John F. Kennedy Plaza to check out the Iconic LOVE Park designed by Robert Indiana.
 The LOVE Park is the perfect starting point to get beautiful and wide views of the neighborhood and to start your walk down the famous Benjamin Franklin Parkway.

 Did you know that Philadelphia is home to the most impressionist paintings in the world, after Paris?
 Stop by the Barnes Foundation to view some of the finest impressionist, post-impressionist, and modernist works of art by Cezanne, Renoir, Rousseau, Van Gogh, Matisse, Picasso, Soutine, Degas, and Chirico to name a few!
 With so many indoor cultural activities, Philadelphia is also one of the best places to go for Christmas in the USA.

 Next stop on the Benjamin Franklin Parkway is the famous Rodin Museum, home to the largest collection of Auguste Rodin’s sculptures outside of Paris.
 It also houses Rodin’s most famous work: The Thinker!